-Methods for this vary between disciplines, and as all writers of academic texts know, it takes some practice to master the art of using references in a relevant and correct fashion.
+Methods vary between disciplines, and as all writers of academic texts know, it takes some practice to master the art of using references in a relevant and correct fashion.

 A common way of introducing what someone else has said or written is to say "According to....".
 Another way of identifying and introducing the source is to use what is called a reporting verb.
-As the term indicates, this kind of verb reports what someone else has stated.
+As shown below, this kind of verb reports what someone else has stated.

 In in-text references, the name of the author(s) cited will be provided in the running text:

 - Smith (1983) argues that...

 - Several studies show that...
 (Smith 1983, Jones 1998).

 In such references, a linguistic device known as a reporting verb or reporting phrase can be used to identify the author of the source in the text.
 As the term suggests, these verbs report what the source states.

 Depending on the effect desired, writers need to choose a suitable reporting verb.
 Common reporting verbs are:

 show, present, argue, suggest, report, address, identify, describe, analyse, note, demonstrate, criticise, compare, observe